hreskiv/mikr/README.md

 - **Backup scheduling** — automated exports with time-of-day selection and flexible intervals (2h to 7d)

 ### Logging & Observability
-- **Built-in syslog receiver** — the Manager ships a UDP listener (default `:5514`) that ingests MikroTik syslog messages, persists them to SQLite, and streams them live to the UI over WebSocket.
-No separate log server needed.
+- **Built-in syslog receiver (UDP + TCP)** — the Manager ships both UDP and TCP listeners on port `5514` that ingest MikroTik syslog messages, persist them to SQLite, and stream live to the UI over WebSocket.
+TCP is useful when UDP is blocked by firewalls or when you want guaranteed delivery — RouterOS 7.x supports `Remote Log Protocol: TCP` natively.
 - **Native RouterOS format** — topics and messages appear exactly as in `/log print` (works out of the box with `remote-log-format=default`; also accepts `<PRI>`-prefixed and `bsd-syslog=yes` RFC3164 forms)
 - **Unified Logs page** — all devices in one stream with colored severity stripe, filters (device, severity, topic, text search), time range selector (`All time` / `Last 1h` / `6h` / `24h` / `7d`), **Load older** pagination, pause and auto-scroll
 - **Per-device Logs tab** — focused view on the device detail page for troubleshooting a specific router